 Best Weightlifting Shoes for Wide Feet

 If you’ve got wide feet, you know the struggle of trying to squeeze your foot into shoes that they were clearly not made to fit into.
 You also know the Cinderella-like feeling of bliss when you slip your foot into a shoe that fits just right.
-Shoes with a wider profile can actually be beneficial for athletes with all widths of feet, not just those with wide feet as it allows for a greater ground-contact area and wider base of support for yourself when lifting.
+Shoes with a wider profile can actually be beneficial for athletes with all widths of feet, not just those with wide feet, as they allow for a greater ground-contact area and wider base of support for yourself when lifting.

 Do-Win Weightlifting Shoes